-Corequisite: an ensemble performance course (Music 7700X [770X]-7781X [778.1X]) as assigned through audition and permission of the director.
-MUSC 7792X Performance II 45 hours each term: 3 credits each term Advanced performance in voice or an instrument.
-One hour a week of individual instruction.
-Weekly performance seminar.
-Prerequisite: Music 7791X [779.1X] and audition and permission of the director.
-Corequisite: an ensemble performance course (Music 7700X [770X]-7781X [778.1X]) as assigned through audition and permission of the director.
-MUSC 7793X Performance III 45 hours each term; 3 credits each term Advanced performance in voice or an instrument.
-One hour a week of individual instruction.
-Weekly performance seminar.
-Prerequisite: Music 7792X [779.2X] and audition and permission of the director.
-Corequisite: an ensemble performance course (Music 7700X [770X]-778 | X [778.1X]) as assigned through audition and permission of the director.
-MUSC U7811X Piano Repertory Class 30 hours: 0 credit Study of solo piano repertoire from the 1600s to the present through critique of student performance.
+MUSC U7811X Piano Repertory Class 30 hours; 0 credit Study of solo piano repertoire from the 1600s to the present through critique of student performance.
 Piano history, literature, performance prectice, and performance.
 Practical application in solo performance settings as assigned.
 May be taken more than once.
-Prerequisite: permission to take Music 7791 \times [779.1 \times]-7793 \times [779.3 \times], 7950G [U795G], or permission of the director.
-Corequisite: Music 7791 \times [779.1 \times]-7793 \times [779.3 \times], or 7950G [U795G], as applicable.
+Prerequisite: permission to take Music 7791X [779.1X]-7793X [779.3X], 7950G [U795G], or permission of the director.
+Corequisite: Music 7791X [779.1X]-7793X [779.3X], or 7950G [U795G], as applicable.
 MUSC 7812X String Repertory Class 30 hours; 0 credit Performance by string majors of solo and chamber music repertory in a master-class setting.
 Guided discussion of important issues and areas of technique and interpretation to enhance optimal performance, increase self-confidence, and eliminate performance anxiety.
 Constructive observations and suggestions from class members, string faculty, and invited guests.
 Required of all string majors.
 Prerequisite: permission of the director.
 Corequisite: a course in the Music 779X sequence or Music 7950G [795X].
+MUSC 7813X Repertory for Major Instrument or Voice 30 hours lecture; I credit Study of orchestral, chamber, and solo repertoire for one's major instrument or voice.
+Students will be expected to speak and write about the works they perform.
+May be taken each semester the student is enrolled.
+Prerequisite: Conservatory-approved audition and acceptance into the Advanced Diploma program in Music Performance.
 MUSC 7821X Accompanying at the Keyboard I 30 hours recitation, minimum 30 hours practicum; 3 credits Skills for instrumental and vocal accompanying at the keyboard.
 Repertory includes instrumental sonatas, vocal songs, and orchestra reductions of string, wind, operatic, and choral literature.
 Transposition and score reading at sight.
 Practical application in performing situations, as assigned.
 Prerequisite: Music 7791X [779.1X] (in piano, organ, or harpsichord) and permission of the director.
 MUSC U7840X Seminar in Performance Practices 45 hours; 3 credits Study of documents and instruments concerning the authentic performance practice of music from the seventeenth century through the twentieth century.
 Topic to be announced.
 May be repeated for credit with a different topic, as indicated in the class schedule and approved by the director.
 Prerequisite: Music U7400G [740G] or the equivalent.